Dasding1/Dasding/_wiki/Nietzsche.md

 **Executions.**

 How is it that every execution offends us more than a murder?
 It is the coldness of the judges, the painful preparations, the understanding that a man is here being used as a means to deter others.
-For guilt is not being punished, even if there were guilt; guilt lies in the educators, the parents, the environment, in us, not in the murderer--I am talking about the motivating circumstances.
+For guilt is not being punished, even if there were guilt; guilt lies in the educators, the parents, the environment, in us, not in the murderer—I am talking about the motivating circumstances.

 *Human, All Too Human
 Section Two: On the History of Moral Feelings - Aphorism # 70*

+<center>☆</center>

+**_Fallacy, Fallacy_**

+He cannot rule himself; therefore that woman concludes that it will be easy to rule him, and throws out her lines to catch him; — the poor creature, who in a short time will be his slave.

+*The Gay Science
+Book III - Aphorism # 227*

 <center>☆</center>